uqbar-project/website-wollok-ts/src/content/docs/en/documentation/wollok_game.md

 - Has a **width**, expressed in _number of cells_, handled by the `game.width()` property
 - Has a **high**, expressed in _number of cells_, handled by the `game.height()` property
 - Has a **cell image**, which is set by `game.ground(image)`, where `image` is a string with the file name of the image.
-- Or you can declare an **image for the entire board, using `game.boardGround(image)`.
+- Or you can declare an **image for the entire board**, using `game.boardGround(image)`.
 The image will adapt to the measurements of the board (defined by its dimensions).

 For example